 What is section 111A of the Income Tax Act?

-- Equity-oriented mutual funds that primarily invest in:
+- Equity-oriented mutual funds that invest primarily in:

 - Equity shares

-or - Equity-related instruments
+- Equity-related instruments

-- Units of business trusts:
+- Units of business trusts, including:

-- Units of Real Estate Investment Trusts (REITs) or Infrastructure Investment Trusts (InvITs)
+- Real Estate Investment Trusts (REITs)

 Also read: Income Tax vs Capital Gains Tax